djangopackages/djangopackages/docs/api_v2_docs.rst

 API V2 Docs
 ===========

-This is the API documentation for Django Packages.
+This is the API documentation for Packaginator.
 It is designed to be language and tool agnostic.

 API Usage
 =========